Dracula-DAO/cardano-devnet/README.md

 Assuming you started both the indexer with the "-i" option, and the explorer with the "-e" option when running start-cardano-devnet, or alternatively you are running them separately using the ```indexer``` and ```explorer``` scripts in separate sessions, you should be able to connect to ```http://localhost:5173``` with a browser to explore the chain live as it runs.

-## Descripsion of project components
+## Description of project components

 This project uses [cardano-cli-guru](https://github.com/iburzynski/cardano-cli-guru), a submodule under the [jambhala](https://github.com/iburzynski/jambhala) framework, automatically for the creation of human readable address aliases (i.e. *alice* instead of *addr_test1vqhuqk8f0whng7zyp76526w50dx3u4f2jw5t86jg4h4gzkqyj9yzv*)